-The acute maximum measurement of Microcystins of 8 (μ g/L) and acute maximum measurement of Cylindrospermopsin of 15 (μ g/L) apply to segments designated as secondary contact recreation.
+The maximum Water + Organism measurement of Microcystins of 8 ( $\mu$ g/L) and maximum Water + Organism measurement of Cylindrospermopsin of 15 ( $\mu$ g/L) apply to secondary contact recreation waters.

 8.5 AQUATIC LIFE

 In addition to the narrative water quality criteria and narrative biological criteria, the acute and chronic aquatic life criteria identified in Table 20 apply to all segments designated for Aquatic Life use.
 In addition, the specific criteria for aquatic life subcategories in the following paragraphs apply to waters classified under the respective designations.